-When a permit is granted to film, the production company must post signs and notify nearby residents and businesses in writing as soon as possible before filming starts.
+When a permit is granted to film, the production company must notify nearby residents and businesses in writing as soon as possible before filming starts.
 Some of the conditions we place on filming permits may include:

 - maintaining safe pedestrian and vehicle access

 - 'user pays' police officers if public access is restricted or modified

 Occasionally, pedestrians, drivers and riders may be asked to pause for a few moments while a scene is being filmed.
 If production lights are shining into your windows, ask the location manager for a covering (such as fabric) to block it out.